surajvm1/learningSWE/microservices/kafkaProducer/README.md

 ## Microservice - Kafka producer

 - The microservice produces data to Kafka to a certain topic.
-In current case, it's topic_a.

 ---------